BDC Hamburger Icon

 2. Maintain detailed job descriptions to guard against nepotism.

 A job description, including the job title, can support anti-nepotism policies and practices.
-Maintaining an accurate and detailed job description for each role is one of the best ways to keep team expectations grounded, leadership in check, and an open and communicative platform for all to see.
+So, maintain an accurate and detailed job description for each role.
+It’s one of the best ways to keep team expectations grounded, leadership in check, and an open and communicative platform for all to see.
 Job descriptions should detail the hard and soft skills, experience and attributes employees need to qualify for any given position within the company.

 3. Conduct manager (or leadership) training to avoid nepotism.

 Leadership training addresses the concerns of nepotism more than any other step.
-A direct callout of the practice should include a clear definition of favoritism, a description of what it looks like in the workplace, and a statement that all managers are responsible for avoiding the practice and speaking up when they notice it.
+A direct callout of the practice should include a clear definition and a description of what it looks like.
+Also included should be a statement that all managers are responsible for avoiding the practice and speaking up when they notice it.

 FYIDid you know